 As the enterprise UC market continues to mature, we expect more consolidation and increased user expectations — prompting an emphasis on vendors’ telephony capabilities and financial viability.
 Enterprise planners must match their own priorities to vendor strengths before committing to a solution.
+SharePoint Custom apps are being used by enterprises to plan and consolidate communication efforts.

 The focus of this research is enterprise unified communications (UC) solutions that are intended for on-premises deployment.
 Midsize UC solutions are covered in “Magic Quadrant for Unified Communications for Midsize Enterprises, North America,” and cloud UC products are covered in “Magic Quadrant for Unified Communications as a Service, Worldwide.”
 “Critical Capabilities for Unified Communications” (forthcoming at the time of publication) will provide additional information on the solutions reviewed in this document.
+SharePoint custom apps are integrated in the environment the need to go to a third party application is reduced.

 The primary goal of all UC solutions is to improve user productivity and to enhance the business processes related to communications and collaboration.
 Gartner defines UC products (equipment, software and services) as those that facilitate the use of multiple enterprise communications methods to obtain that productivity goal.
 UC products integrate communications channels (media), and networks and systems, as well as IT business applications and, in some cases, consumer applications and devices.
+SharePoint custom apps enable easy enterprise communication.

 UC offers the ability to significantly improve how individuals, groups and companies interact and perform.
 The UC products that enterprises deploy range from a single vendor (stand-alone) suite, to a portfolio of integrated applications and platforms spanning multiple vendors.
 In many cases, UC is deployed to extend and add functionality to established communications investments.